 - Hold a pair of dumbbells at shoulder height.

-- Begin with your palms facing toward each other and your elbows just below shoulder level.
+- Begin with your palms facing each other and elbows just below shoulder level.

 - Push the weights straight up, stopping just short of locking out your elbows.

-- Then control the dumbbells all the way down until your upper arms are parallel with the floor or slightly lower.
+- Then, control the dumbbells all the way down until your upper arms are parallel to the floor or slightly lower.

 Tips